pixop/video-compare/README.md

 to simulate the relative light level difference between the two videos on an actual HDR display:

     video-compare -T rel -L 500 hdr_video.mp4 sdr_video.mp4

-Perform simpler comparison of a video with itself using double underscore (`__`) as a placeholder.
-This enables tasks such as comparing the video with a time-shifted version of itself or testing various sets of filters, without the need to enter the same, potentially long path twice:

-    video-compare some/very/long/and/complicated/video/path.mp4 __

 Apply common filters to both videos and extend them with additional side-specific filters using the placeholder resolution functionality.
 This structure also works for demuxer, decoder, and hardware